 “What. . .does that entail?”
 Vivenna asked.

 “You bring something to life, princess,” Denth said.
 “An inanimate object.
 That’ll draw out some of your Breath, and leave the object kind of alive.
-Most Awakeners do it temporarily, apparently, but I don’t see why you couldn’t just leave the Breath there.”
+Most Awakeners do it temporarily, but I don’t see why you couldn’t just leave the Breath there.”

 Awakening inanimate objects.
 Taking the souls of men and using them to create unliving monstrosities.
 Somehow, Vivenna felt that Austre would find that an even greater sin than simply bearing the Breath.
 She sighed, shaking her head.
-The problem with the Breath was, in a way, a distraction.
-It was an immediate problem, and she could use it to keep herself from dwelling on the uncomfortable truth that was represented by the corpse upstairs.
+The Breath was, in a way, just a distraction.
+It was an immediate problem, feared she was using it to keep herself from dwelling on the uncomfortable truth that was represented by the corpse upstairs.

 She could no longer count on Lemks to guide her.
 What, then, was she going to do?